arpitbatra123/csvfilehandling/README.md

  What is CSV file?.

 CSV stands for "comma-separated values”.
 In CSV file each value is separated by comma.
 Here we have following assumption about data in CSV file .
 In first row we have columns name that are separated by comma .
-Form second row on-ward we contain data corresponding each columns name for Example:
+From second row on-ward we contain data corresponding each columns name for Example:

 Text:
 name,roll <br>